AnkanMisra/Collaborative-Code-Playground/README.md

 # Collaborative Code Playground ( Apertre 2.0! 👋)

 A real-time collaborative code editing platform where developers can code together, share knowledge, and learn from each other.
-This project is part of Apertre 2.0, an open-source event.
+This is a personal side project of Team ByteBlaster and now is part of Apertre 2.0, an open-source event.

 ## Project Overview
 The Collaborative Code Playground consists of two main components: